 You want to regain some peace and stability.

-EMDR – stands for Eye Movement Desensitization and Reprocessing.
-According to the EMDR Institute, it is a psychotherapy treatment that was originally designed to alleviate the distress associated with traumatic memories, negative memories, and helps to improve mental health.
+Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy treatment originally designed to alleviate distress associated with traumatic and negative memories, according to the EMDR Institute.
+It also helps to improve mental health.

-The idea behind EMDR is that through the process of eye movement and desensitization, we are able to access and process the traumatic experience and memories that have occurred.
-EMDR is the theory that your mind is capable of healing from psychological trauma & injury, much like your body is able to recover from physical trauma or injury.
+The idea behind EMDR is that through eye movement and desensitization, we are able to access and process the traumatic experiences and memories that have occurred.
+EMDR is a therapy that capitalizes on your brain’s capability of healing from psychological trauma & injury, much like your body is able to recover from physical trauma or injury.

 What Is The Process Of EMDR Actually Like?

-- Client Preparation – Here is where the client is taught some specific techniques that will allow for rapidly dealing with any emotional disturbance that may arise.
+- Client Preparation — This is where the client is taught some specific techniques that will allow for rapidly dealing with any emotional disturbance that may arise.

-- Assessment – Here, the client will be prompted to access each target in a controlled and standardized way so it can be effectively processed.
+- Assessment — Here, the client will be prompted to access targets in a controlled and standardized way so they can be effectively processed.